AgustinRamiroDiaz/personalpage/content/_index.md

 I've gotten to know better the container ecosystem by using `Docker` and `containerd` while working with `Buildkit` and `Kubernetes`.

-I've also improved my craft as a developer with `golang`, learning about its design patterns and the its "idiomatic" path.
+I've also improved my craft as a developer with `golang`, learning about its design patterns and the its "idiomatic" code.
 I've got to work with some famous packages such as `client-go`, `cobra` and `require`.

 ## Data Science member at [Héritas](https://heritas.com.ar/)